misterbytes404/DordRoller/README.md

 The easiest and most secure way to deploy.
 No server management, automatic HTTPS, no port forwarding required.

+> ⚠️ **Important:** You must fork this repository to your own GitHub account.
+Deploying directly from the original repo means you won't be able to customize settings, update your instance, or control your data. **Fork first = you own your installation.**

-1. Fork this repository to your GitHub account
+1. **Fork this repository** to your GitHub account (click "Fork" button top-right)
 2. Go to [Railway](https://railway.app/) and create an account
 3. Click **"New Project"** → **"Deploy from GitHub repo"**
-4. Select your forked repository
+4. Select **your forked repository** (not the original)
 5. Railway auto-detects the Dockerfile and builds
 6. Add a **PostgreSQL** plugin from the Railway dashboard
 7. Set environment variables in Railway: